Private tour: Hin Areni wine factory, Shaki Waterfall, Tatev Monastery, Ropeway, Karahunj Observatory

 Karahunj (Zorats Karer) Observatory Karahunj (Zorats Karer) Observatory Karahunj (Zorats Karer) Observatory Karahunj (Zorats Karer) Observatory Karahunj (Zorats Karer) Observatory Karahunj (Zorats Karer) Observatory Karahunj (Zorats Karer) Observatory Karahunj (Zorats Karer) Observatory Karahunj (Zorats Karer) Observatory Karahunj (Zorats Karer) Observatory Karahunj (Zorats Karer) Observatory Karahunj (Zorats Karer) Observatory Karahunj (Zorats Karer) Observatory Karahunj (Zorats Karer) Observatory Karahunj (Zorats Karer) Observatory Karahunj (Zorats Karer) Observatory Karahunj (Zorats Karer) Observatory

 On the windswept plains of Syunik, where rolling hills fade into open steppe, lies the enigmatic Karahunj a place where earth and sky seem to share an endless, silent conversation.
 This prehistoric historical and cultural reserve is also known as the "Zorats Karer", which translates as "firmly standing stones".
-Archaeologists date this ancient structure to the 6th-5th millennia BC, and although the Armenian government recognized this megalithic structure as an observatory in 2004, other researchers claim it is a burial site.
+Archaeologists date this ancient structure to the 6th-5th millennia BC and although the Armenian government recognized this megalithic structure as an observatory in 2004, other researchers claim it is a burial site.

 Inclusions